Connect with PITC!

 How can I volunteer?
 What opportunities are available?

 You can devote as much or as little time as you would like.
-Click here to see our current volunteer opportunities or check out our weekly volunteer newsletter.
-Click through the link below to complete our volunteer interest form and the release forms.
+Check out the volunteer page to see our current volunteer opportunities.

 How does the adoption process work?

 There is an adoption application online, simply fill out and submit.
-One of PAWS adoption screeners will call you to verify the information on the application; once done, the application will move to introductions or home visit depending if you have already met the dog/cat.
+A #PITC adoption screeners will call you to verify the information on the application; once done, the application will move to introductions or home visit depending if you have already met the dog/cat.
 And both can happen at the same time.
 We will work as quickly as we are able (or at a pace you are comfortable with) to help you find the right animal for your home.

 FAQs